lnis-uofu/OpenFPGA/docs/source/manual/file_formats/pcf_custom_command_config_file.rst

 The parser converts value ``0.2`` to the corresponding bit pattern ``00010`` and programs the Delay Chain via the Special I/O.

+General Settings

+The following syntax are applicable to the XML definition under the root node ``pcf_config``

 .. option:: command name="<string>"